At UB, freedom of speech and expression are central tenets of the university.

 Yes, but they must follow the time, place and manner rules in the policy.

-The new draft policy will allow UB to manage the abundance of flyers, letters, banners, announcements, posters and leaflets posted throughout campus.
+The new policy will allow UB to manage the abundance of flyers, letters, banners, announcements, posters and leaflets posted throughout campus.

 Postings will no longer be permitted on walls, doors, windows, trees, poles, bus stops, elevators and other UB property, but instead limited only to designated, general-use bulletin boards on campus.